sonifydata/twotone/README.md

 2. **Play Audio** - Click the Play button to hear the sound generated from your data.

-3. **Speak Title** - Enter a Title to automatically generate text-to-speech, toggle to turn speech on or off.
-Customize settings for language, gender and voice options.
+~~3. **Speak Title** - Enter a Title to automatically generate text-to-speech, toggle to turn speech on or off.
+Customize settings for language, gender and voice options.~~

 4. **Add Audio Track** - Generate another audio track automatically from your data set or upload an audio track of your own.